unionai/unionai-docs/source/core-concepts/launch-plans/activating-and-deactivating.md

 The launch plan version and schedule are now activated.
 The launch plan will be triggered according to the schedule going forward.

 :::{warning}
-Non-scheduled launch plans cannot be activated via the Union console.
+Non-scheduled launch plans cannot be activated via the UI.
-The Union console does not support activating launch plans that do not have schedules attached.
+The UI does not support activating launch plans that do not have schedules attached.
 You can activate them with `uctl` or `UnionRemote`.
 :::